Swiss watches are considered by many to be the best watches on the market, but a lot of Swiss watch brands are also very expensive.

 The brands we’ve chosen for this article are known for their watchmaking history and quality but that also make affordable watches that don’t have to cost thousands of dollars.

-If half of the parts of the watch is made by Swiss manufacturers, it can carry the “Swiss movement” label.
+If half of the parts of the watch are made by Swiss manufacturers, it can carry the “Swiss movement” label.

 Over half of the luxury watches in the world are from Switzerland, and the ones we’re featuring below will be some of the more reasonably priced ones.
 Here are some of the best Swiss watches under $500.